 Put What You’ve Learned into Practice

 Our program offers plenty of opportunities for practical experience.
-In addition to a senior internship, our students staff campus fitness facilities, work with college and community wellness programs and assist with strength and conditioning for our NCAA Division III athletic teams.
+These may include a senior internship, staffing campus fitness facilities, working with college and community wellness programs, and assisting with strength and conditioning for our NCAA Division III athletic teams.
 Under program faculty supervision in our capstone course, our students have opportunities to serve as personal trainers to Carroll faculty and staff, creating individual training programs they administer throughout the semester.
 The Capstone course will also assist students in developing their resume and interview skills to hit the ground running after graduation.

 After you complete our program, you’ll be ready to take certification exams for personal training, strength and conditioning, fitness specialist and fitness instructor.
 Our students have gone onto graduate school and also started professional careers as personal trainers, fitness instructors as well as strength and conditioning coaches working in health clubs, sports performance facilities and corporate fitness programs.

 Accelerated Graduate Program Option

-While not required, exercise science majors may choose to further their study through the following accelerated path to our graduate program:
+Although not required, exercise science majors may choose to further their study through the following accelerated path to our graduate Exercise Physiology program:

 Exercise Science to Master of Science in Exercise Physiology (MEXP)

 Complete your undergraduate degree and earn a Master of Science in Exercise Physiology (MEXP) from Carroll in five years.
 You’ll spend three years in undergraduate studies to learn the basic knowledge needed for two years of graduate level courses.

 At Carroll you’ll receive the support you need from multiple areas on campus as you prepare to apply to graduate school.
 Advisors will help ensure you complete the requirements to be a qualified applicant for any of the graduate programs in which you’re interested.
 And if you decide to apply for Carroll’s Master of Science in Exercise Physiology (MEXP) you’ll have a competitive advantage over other applicants.